ssamot/RL_notebook/RL.md

 % An introduction \
   to \
   Reinforcement Learning \
-  (with an intro to neural networks and causal reasoning)
+  (with Neural Networks and Causality)
 % Spyros Samothrakis \
   Research Fellow, IADS \
   Univerisity of Essex